What Is The Difference In Glamping vs Camping 5 Criteria

 Location

-You can technically take a camping trip anywhere, but it’s supposed to take place out in the wilderness so you can fully immerse yourself in nature.
-Some people have private campgrounds they can retreat to, but most campers use public campgrounds at local, state and national parks.
+You can technically take a camping trip anywhere, but it’s supposed to take place in the wilderness so you can fully immerse yourself in nature.
+Some people have private campgrounds they can retreat to, but most campers use public campgrounds at local, state, and national parks.

 Although several of these sites are in remote locations, they offer a wide variety of activities that attract people from all walks of life.
-Hiking, fishing and cycling are the big three.
-You might also find opportunities for hunting, swimming, boating, bird watching and more.
+The big three are hiking, fishing, and cycling.
+You might also find hunting, swimming, boating, bird watching, and more opportunities.

 If you’re an avid outdoor enthusiast, you can also take advantage of special campground discounts and benefits with camping membership programs.
 Some memberships even offer fuel discounts and give you access to exclusive campsites.